Table of Contents

-After the fall, the woman became subordinate to man because she was deceived (Gen. 2:18–22; 3:16).
+After the fall, the woman became subordinate to man because she was deceived (Genesis 2:18–22; 3:16).
 “Let a woman learn quietly with all submissiveness.
-I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
-For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
+I do not permit a woman to teach or to exercise authority over a man… For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
 Yet she will be saved through childbearing—if they continue in faith and love and holiness, with self-control” (1 Timothy 2:11–15).

-The woman has equal status with the man in salvation (1 Timothy 2:6).
+However, the woman has equal status with the man in salvation (1 Timothy 2:6).
 For “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus” (Galatians 3:28).
-But the women have certainly different divinely appointed roles to perform at home, at church, and in society.
+But the women have certainly different divinely appointed roles than men to perform at home, at church, and in society.

 In His service,